|

 statement that includes husbands and wives in the married state and excludes single people

+is presumptuous, arrogant and clearly wrong.
 Jesus speaks of a parable in Matthew

 22:25-30 that tells us: There